 What are the levels of decision making?Not all decisions are made to create the same impact.
 While some may be critical to the team’s growth, others might be crucial to creating a healthier team overall.
 Moreover, the responsibility of making decisions rests at different levels in teams.
 Accordingly, decision making levels are defined in the teams.

 Strategic LevelAt the strategic level, decision making revolves around setting the direction of the team and defining long-term goals.
 This is where decisions are made about which plan to work along with, how to grow existing ideas, and what strategies to employ to reach the larger objectives of the team.
-These decisions involve high risk and high responsibility – requiring extensive data processing and calculated weighing to complex alternatives.
+These strategic decisions involve high risk and high responsibility – requiring extensive data processing and calculated weighing to complex alternatives to make decisions that stand risk and uncertainty.

 Operational LevelAt the operational level, decision making revolves around the team’s day-to-day operations.
 This includes decisions about what tasks to take on, who should complete them, and when they should be completed.
 In addition, it can consist of demarcating task ownership and empowering employees to act.